psycopg/psycopg/docs/advanced/pool.rst

 ================

-A `connection pool`__ is an object managing a set of connections and allowing their use to functions needing one.
-Because the time to establish a new connection can be relatively long, keeping connections open can reduce the latency of a program operations.
+A `connection pool`__ is an object managing a set of connections and allowing their use in functions needing one.
+Because the time to establish a new connection can be relatively long, keeping connections open can reduce the latency of program operations.

 .. __: https://en.wikipedia.org/wiki/Connection_pool

-This page explains a few basic concepts of Psycopg connection pool's behaviour.
+This page explains a few basic concepts of Psycopg connection pools behaviour.
 Please refer to the `ConnectionPool` object API for details about the pool operations.